LorenzEh/ACS-5/README.md

 ### *Output:*
-Individual maps for contiguous USA, Alaska, Hawaii, and Puerto Rico and a color bar legend.
+Individual maps for contiguous USA, Alaska, Hawaii, and Puerto Rico and a color bar legend of the spatial distribution of the variable of interest.

 ![map1](https://github.com/LorenzEh/ACS-5/assets/113586171/180e673c-566a-466b-a9fb-5498ec48cbef)